nathanhoad/godot_dialogue_manager/docs/Writing_Dialogue.md

 ![New and Open buttons](new-open-buttons.jpg)

-## Nodes

-All dialogue exists within nodes.
-A node is started with a line beginning with a "~ ".
+Dialogue generally begins with a title.
+A title line begins with a "~ " followed by lower-case words with underscores and no spaces.

 ```
 ~ talk_to_nathan
 ```

+You can have any number of titles in a dialogue file.
+They are generally used to break up chunks of dialogue and are handy starting points when [using dialogue in your game](./Using_Dialogue.md).

+Titles can also be thought of as markers within the dialogue.

-A node will continue until another title is encountered or the end of the file.
+Dialogue will run until it hits an `=> END`, `=> END!`, or the end of the file.

 ## Dialogue